RIXUS

 Art Director: Scott Laserow

-A card game is also a great design project because it encompasses every aspect of design thinking and application.
-The mechanics are all about user experience design and testing.
-The game cards and instructions are opportunities for clear and creative layout, image making, and typography.
-Finally, the box and game pieces are a chance for 3D design application and packaging.
-I also built my game physically, which required printing knowledge and hand skills.
+A card game encompasses every aspect of design thinking and application.
+The mechanics focus on user experience principles and testing.
+The game cards and instructions showcase clear and creative layouts, image-making, and typography.
+The box and game pieces are a chance for 3D design application and packaging.
+I also built my game physically, which flexed my printing knowledge and hand skills.

 The Audience: People with a passion for tabletop games and who are looking for a fun unique game with a competitive edge.